DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 ###Routing.

-. . . .
-List each route supported and state the associated view . . . . .
 + /rests - Displays the Home Page
 + /partials/Resturants.html - List of Resturants
 + /rests/:rest_id/Reviews - Displays the Reviews for the current resturant and allows user to add a new review